akka/akka/akka-docs/rst/common/cluster.rst

 promoted as ``WeaklyUp``.
 Once gossip convergence is reached, the leader will move ``WeaklyUp`` members to ``Up``.

+Note that members on the other side of a network partition have no knowledge about the existence of the new members.
+You should for example not count ``WeaklyUp`` members in quorum decisions.

 State Diagram for the Member States (``akka.cluster.allow-weakly-up-members=off``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^